Are the benefits of weight training as good as aerobic training? Japanese study: 1 hour per week can reduce mortality by 20%

 Muscle building reduces mortality?
 Cancer, diabetes and cardiovascular risk lowered, study says

 Regular exercise has many health benefits.
 Aerobic exercise such as jogging, brisk walking, cycling or swimming is believed to improve cardiovascular disease, chronic diseases and chronic inflammation.
-In comparison, can heavy training and muscle gain also reduce mortality and improve the risk of non-communicable diseases?
+In comparison, can strength training and muscle gain also reduce mortality and improve the risk of non-communicable diseases?

 Tohoku University in Japan conducted a comprehensive analysis of “muscle-strengthening exercise” and tried to find the answer based on adults’ weekly muscle exercise time.
 The research team used 16 studies published between 2012 and 2020, including the effects of resistance training, weight training and aerobics on subjects’ health.
 However, the “labor” of carrying heavy objects in daily work or leisure time is not included in weight training.